sagemathinc/cocalc-doc/source/project-settings.rst

 The "Project Settings" page offers two ways to run the Classical Jupyter server code, shown below.
 For more information and some important caveats, see :doc:`Classical versus CoCalc <jupyter>`.

-.. index:: Jupyter, plain server
+.. index:: Jupyter Server; Plain
 .. index:: Plain Jupyter Server
 .. _plain-jupyter-server: